 For 50 years, the SS Casino hauled cargo and customers along Victoria’s south coast.
-In 1932, it foundered in Apollo Bay.
+It sank in 1932.

-290km west of Melbourne, Port Fairy is a picturesque country town, situated between a rugged but beautiful coast, and a lush interior.
-The town is small but prosperous; the main industries are fishing and agriculture, and a fair number of the residents are retired.
+290km west of Melbourne, Port Fairy is a picturesque country town, situated between a rugged coast, and a lush interior.
+The town is small but prosperous; the main industries are fishing and agriculture, and a fair number of residents are retired.

-In March of each year there is a popular Folk Festival.
+In March each year there is a popular Folk Festival.

 Like many towns along Victoria’s south coast, Port Fairy had originally been a whaling and sealing station.
 The first Europeans arrived in 1835; a sealing ship, ‘The Fairy’, provided the name.

 The Great Ocean Road now links the region to Melbourne, but building did not commence until 1919, and took 13 years to complete.
-Prior to this, shipping was the main transport option available.
+Prior to this, access to the south west was mostly via ship.

 Passenger and cargo ships would stop at the major towns along the coast, delivering people and supplies, and collecting produce to be sold in Melbourne and Sydney.